jimexist/surya-rs/README.md

 [![Crates.io Version](https://img.shields.io/crates/v/surya)](https://crates.io/crates/surya)

 Rust implementation of [surya][surya], a multilingual document OCR toolkit.
-The implementation is based on a modified version of Segformer and [OpenCV][opencv].
+The implementation is based on a modified version of Segformer, [OpenCV][opencv], and donut transformer.

 Please refer to the original project for more details on licensing of the weights.